 Maillard-inspired outfits revolve around layering different shades of brown, including tan, reddish brown, and warm yellow-browns, and pairing them with khaki or off-white hues.

 The Maillard style initially gained popularity on Douyin, quickly gaining traction with over 6 billion views.
-Embraced by celebrities like Zhang Xiaofei and Yang Mi, the Maillard style transcends clothing to encompass makeup as well.
-On Xiaohongshu, the hashtag #美拉德 (maillard style) has amassed 780,000 notes, underscoring the significant popularity of this style.
+Embraced by celebrities like Zhang Xiaofei and Yang Mi, the maillard style transcends clothing to encompass makeup as well.
+On Xiaohongshu, the hashtag #美拉德 (Maillard style) has amassed 3.7 million notes with over 1.5 billion views as of July 3rd, 2025, underscoring the significant popularity of this style.

 Source: Xiaohongshu, Some of the favorite brands of Maillard-style enthusiasts

-• Originating in the West and now thriving in China, the quiet luxury trend prioritizes timeless elegance over fleeting trends, reshaping luxury consumption.
+- Inspired by Western fashion and now thriving in China, the quiet luxury movement prioritizes timeless elegance over fleeting trends, reshaping luxury consumption.

 Gain a better consumer and trend understanding with our expertise